maniaplanet/documentation/dedicated-server/matchmaking.md

 ## Requirements

 - You need to be familiar with ManiaPlanet dedicated servers ([quick start guide](basic.html))
-- Make sure your title supports matchmaking (eg. Elite, Siege or Combo) (todo link)
+- Make sure your title supports matchmaking (eg. Elite, Siege or Combo)

 ## Add match servers to a lobby